-With over 1 billion co-operative members world-wide, we know that the co-op model works and co-operatives are used to meet a diversity of community needs.
+With over 1 billion co-operative members world-wide, we know that the co-op model works!

 Starting a co-operative is a big job: from developing a business plan, finding start-up capital and members, to developing bylaws, policies and systems, there is a lot to plan before the doors even open for business.
 There are also big benefits to starting a co-op, whether it is providing a good or service for members, having a positive impact on your community, or people working collaboratively to achieve the co-op's goals.